 Rakuten gives cash back on purchases because the stores give Rakuten money for referring you to buy from them.
 This doesn’t cost you any extra money – Rakuten splits the cash with you, so it’s a win-win for you, Rakuten and the stores.

-Making it even easier to save where ever you go, Rakuten has an app!
+Making it even easier (and more reliable!) to save where ever you go, Rakuten has an app!
 You can download the Rakuten app (it’s available on the Google Play and Apple App stores) and save more with in-store coupons and exclusive cash back deals for app-users only.

 Rakuten for Rideshare Drivers

 If you clean your own car or supply your vehicle with bottled water and candy, etc., you can shop for those supplies through Rakuten and earn cash back.
 You earn points with every purchase through Rakuten.